wp-plugins/youtube-video-player/readme.txt

 *   **Ability to change YouTube Player Theme**
 *   **Premium support**

-### If you found any bug in our WordPress YouTube Embed plugin or have a question contact us at support@wpdevart.com.
+### If you found any bug in our YouTube Embed plugin or have a question contact us at support@wpdevart.com.

 Our WordPress YouTube Embed plugin have a good functionality.
 You can set a lot of parameters for your YouTube player.